Tich Gwilym: Musical career

+During the 1980's Tich had a day-job working as a session guitarist for the BBC.
+He also played the "charango" with a South American group Los Ionisos who played authentic ethnic music.
+Los Ionisos recorded a self titled CD.Around 83/84 he played in a duo "Phil & Tich" every week at the Royal Oak until it was superseded by The Superclarks.
 In 1989, Tich formed three-piece band the Superclarks with Burke Shelley of Welsh band Budgie.
-Burke - later replaced by Peter Morgan - was bass player and lead vocalist.
-The band lasted until 1993 when Morgan moved to the USA.
-In the 1990s Tich also played alongside Welsh folk singer Siân James, joining her on a tour of Japan in 1998.
+Burke - later replaced by bass player/vocalist Peter Morgan.
+The Superclarks lasted until 1993 when Morgan moved to the USA.
+In the 1990s Tich also played alongside Welsh folk singer Siân James, joining her on a tour of Japan in 1998.Tich played in 3-piece Cardiff band "Mrs. Hugget" for period 2000-2005.

 Death

 In 2005, Tich was staying in a house in Canton in Cardiff.
 A fire broke out, after an unattended candle lit by the owner accidentally set clothes alight.
 Tich became trapped in the attic and was overcome by thick smoke and poisonous gases.
 An inquest into the fire in 2006 recorded a verdict of accidental death.
-A memorial concert was held for Tich at the Coal Exchange in Cardiff, and featured Welsh acts such as Man and Racing Cars.
+A memorial concert was held for Tich at the Coal Exchange in Cardiff, and featured Welsh acts such as Man, Sassafras, The Boogie Men and Mrs.Hugget (with GlynKnight).